 Key data Neolite, Shelter, Outfitter, Teepee

-The Albert Köchlin Foundation (AKS) contacted us in the summer of 2011 for the upcoming Stone Age school project.
-They wanted 7 Neolithic, 2 Outfitter and one Shelter from our Standard cotton fabric, The exciting project was provided by a Bauer Land, which could be used as a training area.
-The tents stand there from summer to autumn on an open level with a view of the mountains.
+The Albert Köchlin Foundation (AKS) contacted us in summer 2011 about the upcoming Stone Age school project.
+They wanted 7 neo tents, 2 outfitters and one Shelter from our Standard cotton fabric.
+The exciting project was provided by a farmer with land that could be used as a training area.
+The tents are there from summer to autumn on an open plain with a view of the mountains.

-We set up with them two Neolits and the shelter, after which they were trained and were able to set up the rest of the tents independently.
-In summer 2014 they contacted us again.
-The Outfitter had to be replaced and a replacement roof for the Neolithic had her.
-There were problems with the Neolits because a storm had torn a few roofs.
-We had a part repaired with us.
+We set up two Neolits and the shelter with them, after which they were trained and could set up the remaining tents on their own.
+They contacted us again in the summer of 2014.
+The outfitter had to be replaced and a replacement roof for the Neo tent had to be found.
+There were problems with the Neolits because a storm tore off a few roofs.
+We had a part repaired by us.

-The Neolithic tent were not sufficiently weatherproof for the many nights, and therefore the customer ordered two Gruppenentipis from our extra strong blended fabric with a Ozan (Solo) as a supplement.
-A teepee-like tent was also in the Paleolithic in Europe, the "Lawu".
-It was a lot smaller and was covered with skins and animal skins.
-The two tepees were therefore a good compromise for the Stone Age project.
+The neolite tents were not weatherproof enough for the many overnight stays, so the customer ordered two more group tepees from ours extra strong blended fabric with Ozan (Solo) as a supplement.
+There was also a tipi-like tent in Europe during the Paleolithic, the «Lawu».
+It was a lot smaller and was covered with fur and animal skins.
+The two tipis were therefore a good compromise for the Stone Age project.

-In the Park for Prehistoric Art in Ariége (France), archaeologists have reconstructed the two types of tents that were most prevalent in the Paleolithic: the large round tent and the smaller tepee or lavvu.
+In the park for prehistoric art in Ariége (France), archaeologists have reconstructed the two types of tents that were most common in the Paleolithic: the large round tent and the smaller tipi or lavvu.

 Information about the customer